Serat Centhini: Chronology

 The main characters of Serat Centhini are Sunan Giri Prapen's three young children who escape Giri Kedaton overnight, hours before the city falls to the army from Mataram.
 The children become separated in the confusion as inhabitants flee the city.
-They each spend several years wandering around Java, only to be re-united many years later.
+They each spend several years wandering around Java, only to be reunited many years later.

 Main characters

 The main characters of the story are: